 Where was your favorite place that you have traveled?
 Where is your dream destination?

-Myself, as well as many others first got turned on to your photography through Reddit.
-Since posting your images on the community how much has the volume of your traffic increased?
+I first got turned on to your photography through Reddit.
+Since posting your images on the community, how much has the volume of your traffic increased?

 It definitely has!
 Social media has such an incredible influence.
-I posted an album of 12 of my images onto reddit and over four million people viewed it – that is so insane to think about!
+I posted an album of 12 of my images on Reddit and over four million people viewed it – that is so insane to think about!
 After posting there, my viewer base doubled within a week.

 What is your end goal as a photographer?
-Where would you like to be with your photography in 5 years time?
+Where would you like to be with your photography in five years time?